isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-interior-walls/index.md

 Are you looking for the best paint sprayer for interior walls?
 While you can use rollers and brushes to paint your indoor walls, it'll be challenging to reach the edges and corners.

-But [interior paint](https://www.bls. gov/ooh/production/painting-and-coating-workers. htm) [sprayers](https://pestpolicy.com/best-paint-sprayer-for-ceiling/) will help you cover difficult places and a more extensive area quickly with a smooth and excellent finish.
-For starters, a single [sprayer](https://pestpolicy.com/best-paint-sprayer-for-doors/) pass will be equal to 2-3 roller passes - and hence allowing you to save roughly 10 to 25 seconds for every pass, you use an interior paint sprayer.
+But [interior paint](https://www.bls.gov/ooh/production/painting-and-coating-workers.htm)[sprayers](https://pestpolicy.com/best-paint-sprayer-for-ceiling/) will help you cover difficult places and a more extensive area quickly with a smooth and excellent finish.
+For starters, a single [sprayer](https://pestpolicy.com/best-paint-sprayer-for-doors/)pass will be equal to 2-3 roller passes - and hence allowing you to save roughly 10 to 25 seconds for every pass, you use an interior paint sprayer.

 See Also: Pressure washer for paint removal.